 Rear Admiral Neil Morisetti is the Foreign Secretary’s Special Representative for Climate Change.
 Prior to joining the Foreign and Commonwealth Office he spent 37 years in the Royal Navy, operating globally but principally in the Middle East.
 As a Rear Admiral, he was Commander UK Maritime Forces before commanding the Joint Services Command and Staff College, where he was responsible for the postgraduate education of officers.
 His final appointment in the Royal Navy was as the UK Government’s Climate and Energy Security Envoy, working to address the security implications of a changing climate and the impact on resource availability.

 Derry Newman recently retired as Chief Executive Officer of Solarcentury – the UK’s leading solar energy company.
-Prior to Solarcentury Derry worked in Sony Europe, responsible for considerable transformational change in the rapidly evolving and competitive arena of consumer electronics.
+As CEO he led the expansion into new markets across Europe and led the introduction of award winning new products.
+Prior to Solarcentury, Derry worked in Sony Europe, responsible for considerable transformational change in the rapidly evolving and competitive arena of consumer electronics.
 He was appointed Managing Director, Sony United Kingdom in 2004.
-Prior to Sony, he was Director, Operations, EMEA for Motorola Inc. He is a Non-Executive Director of SolarAid, a not for profit organisation.
-SolarAid/Sunny Money implements solar energy and lighting projects in the most needy communities in Africa and has the goal to eliminate domestic kerosene lanterns.
+Prior to Sony, he was Director, Operations, EMEA for Motorola.
+He is currently Non-Executive Chairman of SunnyMoney, a social enterprise which aims to replace the kerosene lantern in the off grid areas of Africa with a solar lamp and eliminate the kerosene lantern by 2020.

 Fredric Petit has 20 years’ experience with DSM – the Life Science and Materials Science company.
 He is Director, Sustainability with the Engineering Plastics group; a global player in (bio-based) polyamides and polyesters serving the electrical and electronics, automotive, flexible food packaging and consumer goods industries.
 Before this role, Mr. Petit was the Global Business Director and General Product Manager for the (co-) polyester product lines Arnitel TPC and Arnite PET & PBT.

 Jonathon is the Co-Founder of Forum for the Future.
 He is a writer, broadcaster and commentator on sustainable development.
 He was Chairman of the UK Sustainable Development Commission (2000–2009), and is Co-Director of The Prince of Wales's Business & Sustainability Programme.
-He is a Non-Executive Director of Wessex Water and Willmott Dixon Holdings, and a Trustee of Ashden Awards for Sustainable Energy.
+Jonathon s a Non-Executive Director of Wessex Water and Willmott Dixon Holdings, and a Trustee of Ashden Awards for Sustainable Energy.
 He was formerly Director of Friends of the Earth (1984–90); co-chair of the Green Party (1980–83); chairman of UNED-UK (1993–96); chairman of Sustainability South West (1999–2001); Trustee of WWF UK (1991–2005), and Board member of the SW Regional Development Agency (1999–2008).
+Jonathon s the author of a number of books including Capitalism as if the World Matters.

 Dr Emily Shuckburgh is a Fellow of Darwin College at the University of Cambridge and Head of the Open Oceans research group at the British Antarctic Survey (BAS).
 She is a climate science expert who has worked previously in France (Ecole Normal Superieure, Paris) and in the US (MIT).
 Her research group at BAS studies the polar oceans and their connections with global climate and sea-level rise.
 She is an associate of the Cambridge Centre for Climate Change Mitigation Research and a member of the Cambridge Centre for Climate Science.
 Since 2010 she has been a scientific advisor to the UK Department of Energy and Climate Change.
 She is a Fellow of the Royal Meteorological Society and Chair of their Climate Science Communications Group.